-Dr. Jean-Francois Chamberland-Tremblay is an Associate Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
+Dr. Jean-Francois Chamberland-Tremblay is a Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
 He was born and raised in Quebec City, Canada.
 He completed a Bachelor of Engineering degree at McGill University and a Master of Science degree at Cornell University.
 He received a Doctor of Philosophy degree from the University of Illinois at Urbana-Champaign in Electrical Engineering.

 Dr. Chamberland’s contributions to distributed detection have been recognized through an IEEE Young Author Best Paper Award from the IEEE Signal Processing Society.
 He was the recipient of a Faculty Early Career Development (CAREER) Award from the National Science Foundation.
 In 2012, he was invited to present educational innovations at the Frontiers of Engineering Education Symposium, a workshop organized by the National Academy of Engineering.